Volunteer Tourism

 FAQs:

 Are you interested in sustainable agriculture, permaculture, conservation, rural community development, health, nutrition, or simply helping to “make a difference”?
-Do you enjoy working outside, living in small, rural community, Salvadoran food and culture, and enjoy hot weather near the sea?
-If you answered yes to more than one of these questions, then volunteering at Las Flores Resort may just be the right fit for you.
+Do you enjoy working outside, living in a small, rural community, Salvadoran food and culture, and enjoying hot weather near the sea?
+If you answered yes to more than one of these questions, volunteering at Las Flores Resort may just be the right fit for you.

 Our volunteers are expected to work hard and carry themselves in a professional manner.
 As a volunteer, you are treated as staff, not a guest of the hotel.
 As such, if you’re looking to just hang out at the beach of the hotel, this experience is not for you.

-Volunteers have the choice of working in projects on hotel property (organic farming, permaculture, food preparation,) as well as in the community (teaching English or other skills, health and nutrition at the community clinic/kitchen, and working with our sustainability program).
+Volunteers have the choice of working on projects on hotel property (organic farming, permaculture, food preparation,) and in the community (teaching English or other skills, health and nutrition at the community clinic/kitchen, and working with our sustainability program).

 If you have another skill or knowledge that you believe would be beneficial to the community, please present your ideas to the Volunteer Coordinator.
 S/he will consult with community members to see what skills and/or knowledge is desired and can help coordinate your activity to see if it’s in demand (e.g. teaching yoga or another, computer skills, farming/building techniques, etc.).